vivid-planet/comet/docs/docs/user-permissions/access-control.md

 :::caution

-Using the decorator at class level causes later added handlers to be automatically public.
-Prefer using the decorator for single handlers only.
+Using the decorator at class level causes later added operations to be automatically public.
+Prefer using the decorator for single operations only.

 :::